laharily/Clothing-Store/README.md

 * 7 well-designed pages of an online clothing store, including Home, Shirts, Pants, Shoes, Accessories, Cart, and Check out
 * Uses HTML, CSS, and JavaScript
 *  Includes buttons, textboxes, images, page-clearing options, and reload options that save the user's information throughout each reload

+## Installation
+* Just download all the files and you're good to go!
+* Run the index.html file to get started